-Chef Eva was born of a Spanish father and a French mother.
+Chef Eva was born to a Spanish father and a French mother.
 She grew up in France and her love of cooking began at an early age.
 She could often be found sitting on the corner of a kitchen counter while her Baba (grandmother) cooked.
-When her family moved away from her grandparents, her brother and she took matters into their own their own hands and began to experiment in the kitchen.
+When her family moved away from her grandparents, her brother and she took matters into their own hands and began to experiment in the kitchen.
 Eva continued her education by attending culinary school.
 After 4 years of school and an apprenticeship at The Plaza Athenee in Paris, she continued her culinary journey traveling and working on four of the seven continents.
-During her travels she spent 8 months bicycling France, working with Michelin star chefs, local producers, and savoring the opportunity to discover her country to the fullest.
-She happily cooked her life away, working 12 to 15 hour days for little pay, but a wealth of knowledge.
+During her travels she spent 8 months bicycling France, working with Michelin star chefs and local producers and savoring the opportunity to discover her country to the fullest.
+She happily cooked her life away, working 12 to 15-hour days for little pay, but a wealth of knowledge.

 My next goal is to become the number one caterer in Asheville in the coming year.

 As a French citizen, the main challenge for me was to learn how to manage my books and accounting matters the way it is done in the US as well as the legal forms of businesses.
 Adding to the challenge, I fell into the trap of spending too much money on advertising without seeing a return on investment.

 My mentors know all the details of business ownership inherent to the US (which are totally foreign to me) in addition to knowing a great deal about Asheville.
 They have legal, cultural, and common sense advice that I lack because I didn't grow up in this country and because I am fairly new to Asheville.
 Something else that is fantastic about SCORE?
 It is free.
 Which is an incredible asset when one is starting a business and needs to save every penny.